 Take personnel technical development as an example.
 In the Air Force flying community, there are different and separately managed career fields for pilots, navigators, weapons controllers and other aircrew.
 Within the rated community, there is separate training, development and management for fighter, airlift, helicopter, bomber and unmanned aerial system pilots.
 Within each of those communities there is further separation by mission and platform.
 While not universal, for the most part, a pilot will spend most of a career with a single platform and when changing aircraft will stay within the larger mission area.
 On the other hand, in the Air Force space community, there is a single career field in which all space operators are treated as interchangeable.
 Space lift, offensive counter space, defensive counter space, space situational awareness, missile warning, satellite command and control and space communications are distinctly different mission sets, requiring different knowledge, understanding and training.
 Within those space missions there are numerous unique weapon systems, which require further delineated training and understanding.
 An average space career might include tours in three to five different space missions, not to mention an Inter-continental Ballistic Missile (ICBM) tour or a “generic operator” tour supporting another Air Force or joint mission, which leaves personnel well rounded but not deeply developed in any single capability.
 By treating all space operations personnel as interchangeable, the Air Force has prevented the development of mission and weapon system expert cadres such as exist in the flying communities.
 The average F-16 pilot will spend more than two-thirds of a twenty-year career in the cockpit learning every nuance of that jet.
 The average space operator will not be in the same weapon system for more than three years at a time and will likely spend some years doing jobs that are in no way related to space operations.
 This loss of expertise reduces the innovation of TTPs (Tactics, Techniques, and Procedures) and the plans which would fully exploit the capabilities of systems to their maximum advantage.
 It also, incidentally, ensures that there are very few space professionals with enough depth and experience in a given space system to be as credible in force employment, presentation and capability requirements discussions as the average pilot is with respect to their aircraft.
 This unfortunate approach is judged necessary by the relative size of the space operations community, an assessment which provides little consideration for operational impact.
 The situation is arguably even more detrimental on the support side where personnel are pulled from aviation support duties to perform tours supporting space.
 Space innovation and operational, legal, and acquisition expertise will continue to suffer until space forces are organized to develop functionally and holistically in order to maximize exploitation of space system capabilities and the orbital environment.

-Please continue to monitor OTH for part two of this article, “What Problem is a US Space Force Trying to Solve.”
+Please continue to part two of this article, “What Problem is a US Space Force Trying to Solve.”

 Lieutenant Colonel Timothy Cox is an Instructor at the Joint Forces Staff College.
 He has previously served as the Chief of the Space Control Division at Headquarters Air Force; Commander, 318th Recruiting Squadron; Director of Operations for the 20th Space Control Squadron; Chief of the Commanders Action Group at Air Forces Central Command; and the Air Forces Central Command, Deputy Chief of Staff.
 He is married with four children, two of them are currently serving on active duty in the Air Force